THE WRITING SUPPLEMENT

 Examples and advice from incoming students

-Whether you apply to Babson with the Common Application or the Babson Application, you will be asked to submit a writing supplement in response to the following prompt:
+Whether you apply to Babson with the Common Application or the Babson Application, you will be asked to submit a writing supplement in response to the following prompt (please note, this is a new prompt beginning with students applying for Fall 2018):

 Life is a collection of moments, some random, some significant.
 Right now, you are applying to Babson College.
 What moment led you here?